|Nutrition Facts (per serving)|

 Buying and preparing a butternut squash will be cheaper than buying pre-peeled and chopped, but if you are in a hurry it is OK to buy the ready prepared vegetable.

 - 2 small Granny Smith apples (peeled and diced)

 - 1 x 13.5-ounce can coconut milk

 - Optional Ingredients to finish the soup:

 - 1/2 teaspoon cinnamon

 Gather the ingredients.

-Add coconut milk, vegetable broth, salt, sage, and cinnamon.
+Add the coconut milk and vegetable broth.
 Bring to a boil, then reduce heat to medium-low and let simmer until squash and apples are tender, about 45 minutes.

-Use an immersion blender to puree soup until smooth.
-Or, if you don't have an immersion blender, let soup cool and puree in batches in a blender.
+Taste the soup and add salt to your taste.
+Then, Use an immersion blender or food processor to puree the soup until smooth.
+If you don't have an immersion blender, leave the soup to cool and puree in batches in a blender.